-HEAD OF DEPARTMENT: Mrs C Sharrock (csharrock@greshams.com)
+(Higher and Standard Level) HEAD OF DEPARTMENT: Mr F Hardy (fhardy@greshams.com)

-Entry Grade 6 in IGCSE English Language and IGCSE English Literature or equivalent Requirements Where next?
-Universities offer a range of English Language and English Literature courses as well as combined Language and Literature courses.
+Entry Requirements Where next?
+Grade 6 in IGCSE English Language and IGCSE English Literature or equivalent Universities offer a range of English Language and English Literature courses as well as combined Language and Literature courses.
 As the degree is non-vocational it can be transferred to a range of careers, most typically media, journalism, publishing, advertising, marketing, law, public sector, human resources, business and finance, public relations, social work, teaching, academia, tourism and events management.